Runtime Flow

 From prompt submit to persisted result:

-3. Shared prompt-composer helpers in crates/agentty/src/domain/composer.rs derive slash-menu options, attachment-aware deletion ranges, and the drained prompt submission payload before runtime hands the turn to the app layer.
+4. Shared prompt-composer helpers in crates/agentty/src/domain/composer.rs derive slash-menu options and attachment-aware deletion ranges.
+App-layer prompt intent handlers drain the final prompt submission payload.
 The transcript keeps raw @path lookups, while the later agent-facing prompt text quotes the repository-relative path without adding transport sentinels.

-15. Run auto-commit assistance path, which preserves a single evolving commit on the session branch: the first successful file-changing turn creates the commit, later turns regenerate the message from the cumulative diff with the active project's Default Fast Model, auto-commit recovery prompts use that same fast-model selection, and the session title is synced from the rewritten commit after success while the structured response summary payload remains unchanged.
+16. Run auto-commit assistance path, which preserves a single evolving commit on the session branch: the first successful file-changing turn creates the commit, later turns regenerate the message from the cumulative diff with the active project's Default Fast Model, an empty-amend result drops the reverted session commit and reports a no-change notice, auto-commit recovery prompts use that same fast-model selection, and the session title is synced from the rewritten commit after success while the structured response summary payload remains unchanged.

 Operation Lifecycle and Recovery🔗